open5gs/open5gs/docs/_pages/support.md

 We work with leading partners in mobile communications to offer our customers complete solutions.

 **[NextEPC](https://nextepc.com/)**: Established in U.S. in 2019, NextEPC Inc. provides the latest wireless telecommunications technologies and outstanding support to wireless solution providers and vendors around the world.
-Their solutions include scalable and versatile 4G/5G core network systems.
-They also offer professional development and customization services for Enterprise users.
+Their solutions include scalable and versatile 4G/5G core network systems, recently a commercial-grade DPDK-accelerated UPF is also available.
+They offer professional development and customization services for Enterprise users.

 Please contact [sales@nextepc.com](mailto:sales@nextepc.com) for more informations.